 For example – in Bengal and Odisha, people are more likely to buy fish than other non-vegetarian items.
 Online meat stores can promote fish or perhaps offer special discounts on fish, in order to increase awareness and loyalty.

-- Enhance brand loyalty by offering personalized rebates and discounts: With a CRM software you can have all the product search history of the customers.
+- Enhance brand loyalty by offering personalized rebates and discounts: With CRM software you can have all the product search history of the customers.
 Thus, you can act on customers’ preferences and offer them personalized discounts on particular products.
-This helps to strengthen long term relationships between company and consumer.
+This helps to strengthen long-term relationships between the company and the consumer.

 2017 won’t be without challenges for food and beverage online retailers.
 Consumers’ choices are unpredictable, and targeting them with the accurate strategy is even more difficult.
 But when companies look inward to find ways to be more nimble and integrate a CRM software, the way becomes easier than ever.